dlab-berkeley/IRB-Fundamentals/README.md

 - Describe the origins of the institutional review board and its purpose.
 - Introduce you to IRB at UC Berkeley.
 - Walk through the different types of protocols to determine the best one for your project.
-- Create a protocol and explain in-depth the different portions that make up your eprotocol.
+- Create a protocol and explain in-depth the different portions that make up your protocol.
 - Discuss the review and amendment process.

 # About the UC Berkeley D-Lab